What You Should Know About the Platform

-Marketing Cloud Intelligence (FKA Datorama) is an analytics tool used to onboard, integrate, and visualize marketing performance data of all types.
-It is easy enough for the analytically driven Marketer to use, but familiar enough for seasoned Business Analysts looking to connect traditional BI tools, like Tableau or Data Scientists that wish to integrate deeper analytics, such as automated insights, scoring, MMM aggregration or NLG.
+Salesforce’s Marketing Cloud Intelligence (FKA Datorama) is an analytics tool used to integrate, and visualize marketing performance data of all types.
+It is easy enough for the analytically driven Marketer to use, but familiar enough for seasoned Analysts looking to connect data to traditional BI tools, like Tableau.